RetroDECK/ES-DE/USERGUIDE.md

 gc
 ```

-Be aware that there will be a lot of directories created if using the template es_systems.cfg files bundled with the installation, so it may be a good idea to delete the ones you don't need.
-Deleting unnecessary directories also reduces the application startup time significantly as ES-DE would otherwise need to scan for game files for all these systems.
+Be aware that there will be a lot of directories created if using the template es_systems.cfg file bundled with the installation, so it may be a good idea to remove the ones you don't need.
+It's recommended to move them to another location to be able to use them later if more systems should be added.
+For example a directory called DISABLED could be created inside the ROMs folder (i.e. ~/ROMs/DISABLED) and all game system directories you don't need could be moved there.
+Doing this reduces the application startup time significantly as ES-DE would otherwise need to scan for game files for all these systems.

 ![alt text](images/current/es-de_ui_easy_setup.png "ES-DE Easy Setup")
 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the real physical path, and that your operating system may present this as a localized path if you are using a language other than English._